yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01a-Concurrent_Programming.md

+# Course 01 - Concurrent Programming with C++ 11 - Part A

-# Section 01 - Introduction to Concurrent Programming with C++ 11
+# Section 01 - Introduction to Concurrent Programming
 Generally speaking, there are two kinds of concurrent programming models: ***Multi-processing*** & ***Multi-threading***.